The information provided on this page is intended to communicate the resources available in the District and the Ceres community.

 Ceres Unified School District

 To enhance the safety and well-being of CUSD students, the District will continue implementing the volunteer approval process.

 The District will require all school volunteers to have an approved application on file.
-2012-2013 school year Supervised volunteers do not need to fill out another application for the 2013-2014 school year unless informed otherwise.
-Unserpervised volunteers will need to fill out new applications every year.
+Previously approved supervised volunteers do not need to fill out another application for the 2015-2016 school year unless informed otherwise.
+Unsupervised volunteers will need to fill out new applications every year.